 Acquisition and integration costs include costs and professional fees incurred to identify, qualify, close and integrate the assets purchased and pending, as well as transactions that we elected not to pursue.
-SVI closed \$241.1 million in acquisitions in fiscal 2022, following closing \$270.2 million of acquisitions in fiscal 2021 and closing \$232.7 million in acquisitions in fiscal 2020.
+To date, in fiscal 2023, SVI has announced \$21.8 million in acquisitions, following closing \$241.1 million in acquisitions in fiscal 2022 and \$270.2 million of acquisitions in fiscal 2021.